opendp/opendp/docs/source/api/user-guide/measurements/randomized-response.rst

 Randomized Response
 ===================

-Randomized response is used to release categorical survey responses in the local-DP, or per-user, model.
-The randomized response algorithm is typically meant to be run on the edge, at the user’s device, before data is submitted to a central server.
+Randomized response is used to release categorical data in the local-DP, or per-user, model.
+The randomized response algorithm is typically meant to be run on the edge, at the user's device, before data is submitted to a central server.
 Local DP is a stronger privacy model than the central model, because the central data aggregator is only ever privileged to privatized data.